codeitliveofficial/template-nextjs-groq-ai-content-gen-sum/README.md

 # NextJS AI Content Generator & Summarizer - Template

-> 🚀 **Template Repository** - Fork this repository to follow along with the YouTube tutorial and build your own AI content generator and summarizer from scratch!
+> 🚀 **Template Repository** - Fork this repository to follow along with the YouTube tutorial and build your own AI content generator and summarizer!

 A modern, responsive web application template built with Next.js 16 and Groq API that enables users to generate blog content and summarize existing text using advanced AI capabilities.
 This template serves as the perfect starting point for learning how to integrate AI into web applications.